How We Started:

 The People of CCPC:

 Anyone can be a member, as long as their core values match those of the progressive movement as outlined in our Core Values.
 Become a member today!
 Our steering committee consists of 31 seats.
-The full committee is listed here.
-If there are vacancies, you can apply to sit on the steering committee by filling out this form.
-New appointments will be made in accordance with the process laid out in the CCPC Bylaws.
+If there are vacancies, new appointments will be made in accordance with the process laid out in the CCPC Bylaws.

 The day to day operation of CCPC falls to the directors.
 Click here to read more about CCPC leadership.